-Fixed remuneration
+- Fixed remuneration

 We determine fixed remuneration based on our salary frameworks.
-Our frameworks reflect the experience and skills that relate to someone's role, the impact on us, and that person's level of responsibility and contribution.
+Our frameworks reflect the experience and skills that relate to an individual's role, their impact, and their level of responsibility and contribution.

-We review the salary levels in the framework every year, benchmarking them against salaries in the broader market.
-We do review each person's salary at least annually, but we don't necessarily change their salary at each review.
+We review the salary levels in the framework every year, benchmarking them against salaries in the broader market and our position.
+We review everyone's salary at least annually, but we don't necessarily make any changes after every review.

-Everyone at Monzo is entitled to private medical insurance, life insurance and pension/retirement savings benefits.
+Everyone at Monzo is entitled to various benefits including pension, private medical insurance and life insurance.

-Variable remuneration
+- Variable remuneration